Iamtheapexpredator/websocket-stomp-client-example/README.rst

 Environment.
 ------------
 The listener can be built with pip, setuptools, pipenv or poetry.
 Just go to the main directory and run the environment.
+The environment can also just ba accessed by downloading the tarball and running.
+..codeblock:: bash
+  pip install

 Running the Listener:
 -------------